 - Submit the application fee.
-The fee is valid for three hundred and sixty-five (365) days from the date of initial application.
-The fee is waived for the following groups of applicants:
+The fee is valid for three hundred and sixty-five (365) days from the date of the initial application.

 - For Post-Baccalaureate Level (Master’s and Doctorate) Applicants: Provide official transcripts from a regionally accredited institution indicating successful completion of the level of education required for entry to the program, and credits to be considered for transfer into a program.
 Coursework completed at American College of Education will also be reviewed from the applicant’s existing file.
 For Bachelor’s Level and RN to MSN applicants: Provide official transcripts from an institution that is accredited by an accrediting agency recognized by the U.S. Department of Education indicating successful completion of the level of education required for entry to the program, and credits to be considered for transfer into a program.
 Coursework completed at American College of Education will also be reviewed from the applicant’s existing file.

 - Submit an Enrollment Agreement with applicable transcripts and forms at ACE.edu

 American College of Education Department of Admissions

 PO Box 2185